nulogy/design-system/CONTRIBUTING.md

 4. Post a link to the PR in #design-system
 5. Somebody from design ops will take a look and be in touch

+Note: NDS follows the [Conventional Commits](https://www.conventionalcommits.org) specification.
+PRs with only one commit should have the appropriate prefix (ex. 'fix:').
+PRs with multiple commits should have the prefix in the PR title.

 ## Testing

 - To run everything: